Probate Q&A Series What steps must I follow to open an intestate estate in North Carolina when there is no valid will?

 Detailed Answer

 In North Carolina, when a person dies without a valid will, state law treats the estate as intestate.
-The clerk of superior court in the county where the decedent lived oversees the process under Chapter 28A, Article 2 of the North Carolina General Statutes.
+The clerk of superior court in the county where the decedent lived oversees the process under Chapter 28A of the North Carolina General Statutes.
 Follow these key steps to open an intestate estate:

-1. Prepare and file a Petition for Administration.
-Complete a petition stating the decedent’s full name, date of death, last address, a general description of estate assets, and the names and addresses of heirs.
+1. Apply for letters of administration.
+Complete the required application stating the decedent’s full name, date of death, last address, a general description of estate assets, and the names and addresses of heirs.
 File it with the clerk of superior court.
 See Chapter 28A, Article 2 and N.C.G.S. § 28A-6-1.

 Key Steps at a Glance